Oyster Hotel Photos

 Oyster Hotel Review

 Despite its 562 rooms and 54 floors, the London NYC has a bit of a boutique feel -- friendly service, chic and modern suites, and sophisticated bar

-The London NYC isn't so named because it has a sister property near Buckingham Palace, though it does have a sister property in West Hollywood.
-The Union Jack flies out front, next to a flag bearing the hotel's name in a stylish sans serif, and Scottish celebrity chef Gordon Ramsay has two restaurants here, but the hotel doesn't feel distinctly British -- at least not in the "God save the queen" and "tea time while reading Jane Austen" sense.
+The London NYC isn't so named because it has a sister property in England's capital (it doesn't), though there is a West Hollywood outpost.
+The Union Jack flies out front, next to a flag bearing the hotel's name in a stylish sans serif, but the hotel doesn't feel distinctly British -- at least not in the "God save the queen" and "tea time while reading Jane Austen" sense.
 Rather, the hotel's name seems intended only to make it feel hip and international, or at least more unique than, say, the W Times Square, with whom it shares a bright, modern aesthetic.

 A number of celebrity guests have reportedly graced the hotel with their presence, including Halle Berry, Jennifer Hudson, and Usher.
 Non-celebrity guests typically include style-conscious business travelers during the week and style-conscious leisure travelers on the weekend.